 Any foreign taxes claimed on Form 1116 cannot also be deducted on Schedule A, and vice-versa.
 Also, don't use Form 1116 to calculate credit for taxes paid to the US Virgin Islands.
 Instead, use Form 8689, Allocation of Individual Income Tax to the U.S. Virgin Islands.

 On Form 1116, all income and taxes are reported in US dollars except where specified otherwise in Part II.
 When converting to US dollars, use the conversion rate in effect on the day when foreign taxes were paid or withheld.
 See here for more information about foreign currency conversion.

 Form AMT 1116

 Form AMT 1116 is a version of Form 1116 used for the AMT calculation.
 If a return is subject to AMT, the form is produced automatically using the information in Form 1116.
 It can also be directly edited if necessary for the AMT calculation.
-(Its menu includes a delete command, but it cannot be deleted if the return is subject to AMT.
-Selecting to delete has the effect of refreshing the form.)
+(Its menu includes a delete command, but if the return is subject to AMT the form cannot be deleted, and attempting to do so has the effect of refreshing it.)